About Ghostly Activities

 Who I Am

 Hey there.
-I’m Jacob Rice, a cozy ghost hunter, which is basically a supernatural sleuth, who treats hauntings like cold cases.
-My style blends historical research, modern ghost-hunting tech, and good old-fashioned detective work.
+I’m Jacob Rice, a ghost hunter who builds case files using historical records, witness accounts, and on-location investigation.
 I’m not chasing jump scares or made-for-TV drama.
-I’m here to solve mysteries, piece together forgotten histories, and document what really happens when the past refuses to rest.
+I’m here to solve mysteries, piece together forgotten histories, and document what really happens at a haunt.

 And I do all that with a cup o’ joe, some good friends, and a dog in tow.